 My first trampoline memories are at my friend Maia’s house.
 A large rectangular trampoline in her front yard, steel blue frame, exposed springs, backflips and lip-syncing to Madonna on an old boom box.
 Unsupervised.
 What can I say, it was the eighties.
-Quite a bit has changed since then.
-Both my taste in music and trampolines.
+Quite a bit has changed since then, and now that I have kids, we’re always looking for things to do on a trampoline, whether it’s building a fort, watching a movie or playing trampoline games!

-After you’ve checked out our list of things to do on your trampoline, please read the safety tips at the bottom of this post.
-A lot of our activities do involve more than one person on the trampoline so it’s important to remember NO JUMPING with multiple people AND don’t forget to enter to win your own Springfree Trampoline!
+After you’ve checked out our list trampoline games and activities, please read about trampoline safety at the bottom of this post.
+A lot of our trampoline ideas do involve more than one person on the trampoline so it’s important to remember NO JUMPING with multiple people.

 Pitch a tent on a trampoline.
 (Finally a use for our tent that hasn’t been used in 8 years)